 “Cognitive disabilities” refers to various neurologically-based impairments that significantly affect learning and perhaps other major life activities.
 Some cognitive disabilities result from head injuries.
 Some are lifelong circumstances experienced from childhood.
 They can be diagnosed as “cognitive disorders,” “learning disorders,” “Attention Deficit/Hyperactivity Disorder” (AD/HD), or “post-traumatic head (or ‘brain’) injuries".
 Commonly used and less clinical terms include “learning disabilities,” “dyslexia,” “Attention Deficit Disorder” and “head injuries.”

 Students with cognitive disabilities may need disability-related academic adjustments, services, or program modifications (often referred to as “academic accommodations”).
 Each student’s circumstances are unique.
-Thus, accommodations are determined on an individualized basis.
-Some of the more common accommodations include extended time and/or a separate venue for timed in-class tests, note-taking support, document conversion, use of adaptive technology, reduced course loads, speech-to-text captioning, and development of advocacy skills.
+Thus, academic adjustments, services, and program modifications are determined on an individualized basis.
+Some of the more common academic adjustments and services include extended time, a separate venue for timed in-class tests, note-taking support, document conversion, use of adaptive technology, reduced course loads, speech-to-text captioning, and development of advocacy skills.

 The testing initially needed to fully substantiate the disability-related need for students with cognitive disabilities is commonly referred to as “psychoeducational” or “neuropsychological” assessment.
 It can cost from $600 to over $5,000.
 Much of this wide range, the extremes of which are very rare, is based on location: generally, testing in large metropolitan areas seems to be more expensive than in more suburban or rural areas.
 Other variables include: array of testing needed, local supply-demand environments, degree of a practitioner’s reputation/established practice, and comprehensiveness of the report.
-In the Upper Valley area local to Dartmouth College, the range is $1,500 to $2,400 as of Fall, 2012.
-There is also a clinical education program training doctoral-level psychology students to do assessments under clinical supervision where assessments are only $600.
+In the Upper Valley area local to Dartmouth College, the range is $1,600 to $2,400 as of Fall, 2013.
+There is also a clinical education program, training doctoral-level psychology students to do assessments under clinical supervision, where assessments are only $600.

 Pre-screening at Dartmouth College’s Student Accessibility Services Department